 Day 3 Canyonlands National Park

-See the buttes carved by the Colorado River and its tributaries.
-It’s divided into four distinct districts.
+You can see the buttes carved by the Colorado River and its tributaries.
+The park is divided into four distinct districts.
 The Island in the Sky district is the most accessible for first-time visitors.

 What to do in Canyonlands National Park

-The Island in the Sky features a visitor center and easy to explore in a few hours.
+The Island in the Sky features a visitor center and is easy to explore in a few hours.
 See the Utah landscape unfold from the top of 100-foot sandstone cliffs.
-Take the 34-mile (54 km) round trip scenic drive to the viewpoints.
-Hike to the Mesa Arch, an easy .5-mile (.8 km) hike for a popular photo opportunity.
+Take the 34-mile (54 km) round-trip scenic drive to the viewpoints.
+For a popular photo opportunity, hike to the Mesa Arch, an easy .5-mile (.8 km) hike.

 Getting to Canyonlands National Park

-Canyonlands National Park is located about 115 miles (185 km) from Natural Bridges National Monument.
-Take Utah Route 95 and U.S. Highway 191, part of the Trail of the Ancient National Scenic Byway.
+Canyonlands National Park is about 115 miles (185 km) from Natural Bridges National Monument.
+To reach it, take Utah Route 95 and U.S. Highway 191, part of the Trail of the Ancient National Scenic Byway.

 Where to Stay near Canyonlands and Arches National Parks

 Since the national park sites in eastern Utah don’t offer lodging, head to Moab.
-Find a full range of lodging, along with restaurants, outdoor outfitters and tours.
+There, you can find a full range of lodging, restaurants, outdoor outfitters and tours.

 Natural Bridges National Monument